How do I create a habit that lasts?

 You’ve defined your target.
 Now you need the most effective and efficient game plan to reach it.
 It’s time to focus on building habits, the habits you actually want.
 You need the best here – the best strategy, the best coach, the best tools, the best map.
 Think about your example of something you’re a master of already – chances are you had a teacher, a coach or a mentor who helped you along the way.

 Our advice for streamlining this step?
 To master the art of creating habits that work, find a role model.
 Look for someone who has mastered the area that you are striving to change.
 That’s someone who’s done it, not someone who talks a big game.
 They have the insights that others don’t.
 Then get a plan from them; it can save you years, even decades!
 Think about it: they know how to get from where you are to where you want to go.
 You’ve only got to bring the desire.
 This could be someone you know in real life or a notable figure with well-documented success.

 You can find plans in a variety of places: Maybe you work best through books or audio, seminars or someone you know.
 For our weight loss example, hire a personal trainer or nutrition expert that’s proven to get their clients where they want to be.
 And if you try an approach and it’s not working, then change it.
 Get a new coach, try a different plan.
 Change your approach until you find something that works to get you toward your goal.
 As Tony Robbins says, “Stay committed to your decisions, but stay flexible in your approach.”
 Gain progress and you know that you’re building habits that support your health and happiness.

 Pillar 3: Get into action and unleash alignment

-For example, if you aren’t working out, you may be telling yourself that you just don’t have time, you’re exhausted.
+If you aren’t working out, you may be telling yourself that you just don’t have time to hit the gym, that you’re exhausted.
 You work long days and just want to relax and spend some time with your family when you get home.
 Instead of excuses, you need a better strategy to get rid of the conflict.